Notgnoshi/notgnoshi.github.io/_posts/2015-05-22-completing-the-square.md

     </table>
 </div>

 &ensp;&ensp;Using this, let's represent $$x^2 + 10x = 39$$ geometrically by attaching the corresponding rectangles to each other.
-We lay the left hand side out in this manner for the heck of it, not knowing that it's a key maneuver for what's next.
+We lay the left hand side out in this manner for the hell of it, totally not knowing that doing so is a key maneuver for what's next.

 <div class="unit">
     <table id="six">